-The Company's financial instruments consist of cash and cash equivalents, accounts receivable, receivables from related parties, other receivables, accounts payable and a line of credit.
-The Company believes that the carrying values of these instruments on the accompanying balance sheets approximate their fair values.
+Our financial instruments consist of cash and cash equivalents, accounts receivable, receivables from related parties, other receivables, accounts payable, a note to a former owner and a revolving credit facility.
+We believe that the carrying values of these instruments on the accompanying balance sheets approximate their fair values.